micro-zero/CROSPv0/src/README.md

 ### DIV

-Divider uses iterative substraction algorithm.
+Divider uses iterative subtraction algorithm.
 It tries out each bit in quotient.
 The cycle number of an division operation is uncertain for the optimization of skipping leading zeros is applied.

 ### FPU